jimmygizmo/bedrock/README.md

 ### Chinook ERP Database Schema

 NOTE: Diagram shows PascalCase naming, which is supported in Magma through aliasing, making imports of the substantial Chinook mock data simpler.
-However other than the aliases, all DB objects are referenced Pythonically and per DB/ORM best practices and use lowercase_underscre naming and plural table names, with singlular model-related object names.
+However other than the aliases, all DB objects are referenced pythonically and per DB/ORM best practices and use lowercase_underscore naming and plural table names, with singlular model-related object names.
 A more accurate diagram is pending.

 ![Diagram](extras/erp-schema-chinook.png)